f5devcentral/f5-big-iq/README.md

 Importing AS3 templates to your BIG-IQ using a script
 -----------------------------------------------------
+The following steps assume that you have completed the initial setup for your BIG-IQ and have admin permissions to log in to it via SSH.
+Additionally, for the script to run successfully, the DNS lookup server addresses must be correctly specified.

 1. Open an SSH session to your BIG-IQ, and log in as an admin.